-- Quit any applications that may be using the disc and try again.
-If that doesn't work, restart the computer while holding down the mouse button. - If that doesn't work, open a Finder window and click the eject icon next to the disc icon in the Sidebar, or drag the disc's icon from the desktop to the Trash. - If that doesn't work, restart the computer while holding down the mouse button.
+- Quit any applications that may be using the disc and press the Media Eject key (♠) on your keyboard. - If that doesn't work, open a Finder window and click the eject icon next to the disc icon in the Sidebar, or drag the disc's icon from the desktop to the Trash. - If that doesn't work, restart the computer while holding down the mouse button.